CharlieGreenman/webpack-angular1.5-razroo/README.md

     *
 * Imagemin
     * Png + SVG + JPG GIF images minified
+* Spritesmith
+    * turn all of your png's into ready to use sprite images
 * Concat JS files
   * all js files in repository are concatenated together